RMIT Research Excellence - Team Award

 The purpose of this Award is to recognise and encourage outstanding teams of researchers undertaking research that is of major importance in its field and who have made a significant contribution in advancing knowledge and research outcomes.

-Selection of award recipients is by the Vice Chancellor based on recommendations of Deputy Vice-Chancellor Research Innovation and the Awards Panel.
-The Award will be made annually and be presented at the RMIT Teaching and Research Awards ceremony.
+Selection of award recipients is by the Deputy Vice-Chancellor Research and Innovation based on recommendations of the Awards Panel.
+The Award will be made annually and be presented at the RMIT Research Awards ceremony.

 Those eligible for nomination are: